On Jan, 8 2021

 Some businesses are concluding that a long shift is no longer necessary, especially when agents are no longer commuting to the office, and are moving towards split shifts for their employees.
 This involves splitting up a workday into at least two shorter segments where agents have a period of free time between shifts.

 Unfortunately, for some agents, old habits die hard.
 Not every agent is going to be thrilled with a change to split shifts right out of the gate.
 So how can you convince them?
-Here are a few ways to get agent buy-in for increasing the number of split shifts.
+Here are a few ways to get agent buy-in for increasing the number of call center split shifts.

 Promote the improved work-life balance – Split shifts can be beneficial to both agents and companies.
 For example, if you have an agent who is a parent, explain to them how they can improve family connections in a different way by working a split shift.
 Maybe in the past an agent had to have a friend pick up their child for day care because of their job.
 Now, with split shifts, the agent can drive their child to the care provider because they have more time in the morning.
 This additional time spent with family is important and can even reduce expenses.

 Inform with research, not opinions – If anecdotal or hypothetical benefits of split shifts isn’t going to win over every agent, it’s time to dive into hard research.
 For example, a recent study by consulting firm Mercer highlights the benefits in both productivity and reduced stress from working a split shift.
 And, with so many agents now WFH, a lot of research and similar studies are being completed.
 Find one that suits your industry and leverage it internally to assist with getting buy-in from your agents.